fyrox-book/fyrox-book.github.io/src/fyrox/serialization/index.md

 ## Environment

-Sometimes there is a need to pass custom data to `visit` methods, one of the ways to do this is to use `environment` field of the visitor:
+Sometimes there is a need to pass custom data to `visit` methods, one of the ways to do this is to use `blackboard` field of the visitor:

 ```rust,no_run